tux-eithel/color4tilix/README.md

 The library provides a parser ([itermcolors_parser.go](itermcolors_parser.go)) in order to translate [iTerm](https://iterm2.com/) color schemes in Tilix color schemes.

-The CLI tool ([convert.go](iterm2tilix/convert.go)) provided by the library allow you to convert Iterm color schemes and can be used an example to create your own color scheme translator.
+The CLI tool ([convert.go](iterm2tilix/convert.go)) provided by the library allow you to convert Iterm color schemes and can be used as an example to create your own color scheme translator.

-To get cli tool for conver .itermcolors schema file into Tilix color scheme install using:
+To get cli tool for conver .itermcolors schema file into Tilix color scheme, install the tool using:

 ```
 go get -u github.com/tux-eithel/color4tilix/...
 ```

-and then run `iterm2tilix -d dir_with_itermcolors_files`.
+download the iTerm2 schemes from here [https://iterm2colorschemes.com/](https://iterm2colorschemes.com/) and then run `iterm2tilix -d dir_with_itermcolors_files` (they are inside _schemes_ folder).

+## Download

 You can find inside [release](https://github.com/tux-eithel/color4tilix/releases/latest) Tilix color schemes translated starting from [Iterm2-color-schemes](https://iterm2colorschemes.com/).

 After the download, copy the json files inside `~/.config/tilix/schemes` directory.

 ## How to transform \*term\* color schemes into Tilix color schemes

-If you'd like to transform another terminal schema into Tilix color schemes, (and you're fine with `CreateBatch` workflow) you should do:
+If you'd like to transform another terminal schemes into Tilix color schemes, (and you're fine with `CreateBatch` workflow) you should do:

  - define a new struct which implements `Paletter` interface
  - provide a compatible `FncTransformer` function to transform input files